-Looking back at her childhood, Powell is stoical – not dwelling on the struggles that she faced, but focussing on the opportunities that she managed to grasp with both hands.
-“You go through things” she admits matter of factly, “but in the end things turned out beautifully.”
+Powell’s attitude towards the past is stoical.
+She does not dwell on the struggles that she faced, but rather focuses on the opportunities that she managed to grasp with both hands.
+“You go through things,” she admitted matter of factly.
+“But in the end things turned out beautifully.”

-Although Powell is from “across the pond,” she is completely deserving of these distinctions, as she has taken every opportunity to embrace St Andrews and is curious about all that the small town has to offer.
+Although Powell is from “across the pond” she is completely deserving of these distinctions, and has taken every opportunity to embrace St Andrews and all that the small town has to offer.
 “It’s a community, and it’s a lovely community – and it’s beautiful!
 There’s so much rich history and there’s so much talent here, and I like all of that.”

-Forever passionate about nurturing female golf talent, Powell has become somewhat of an informal mentor and role model to the University of St Andrews Women’s Golf Club, and has made time to meet some of the members later in the day to answer questions and give them some advice.
+Forever passionate about nurturing female golf talent, Powell has become somewhat of an informal mentor and role model to the University of St Andrews Women’s Golf Club.
+She even made time to meet some of the members during her visit, in order to answer questions and give the student golfers some advice.

 When asked what advice she would have given to herself at University, Powell cited determination as a key factor to success.